Загальні відомості про нутритивну підтримку

 Undernutrition can decrease RMR up to 20%.
 Conditions that increase metabolic stress (eg, critical illness, infection, inflammation, trauma, surgery) can increase RMR but rarely by > 50%.

-TEE can be estimated by adding about 10% (for sedentary people) to about 40% (for people who are critically ill) to RMR.
+TEE can be estimated by adding approximately 10% (for people who are sedentary) and approximately 40% (for people who are critically ill) to RMR.

 Клінічний калькулятор

-For healthy people, protein requirements are estimated at 0.8 g/kg/day.
+For healthy people, protein requirements are weight-based and are estimated at 0.8 g/kg/day.
 However, requirements may be higher (see table Estimated Adult Daily Protein Requirement) for the following:

 • Patients with metabolic stress